Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week9.md

 ## Requirements

-Here's our Instructor Andrews Notes for week-9 : <https://github.com/omenking/aws-bootcamp-cruddur-2023/blob/week-9-again/journal/week9.md>
+Here are our Instructor Andrews's Notes for week-9 : <https://github.com/omenking/aws-bootcamp-cruddur-2023/blob/week-9-again/journal/week9.md>

 CI/CD means: Codes can easily deploy to production without the need to manually do it